EduID-Mobile/Architecture-and-Requirements/version2/30-app-architecture.md

 In addition users can use a __search__ to narrow down the service list.
 The search targets the service's display names and host address.

-### Service Authorization Interface
+### Service Authorization User Interface

-The service authorization interface allows users to introspect  granted authorizations.
+The service authorization user interface allows users to introspect  granted authorizations.
 Through this interface users can see which apps have active authorizations and which services they use.

-Users can actively revoke service and app authorizations through the service authorization interface.
+Users can actively revoke service and app authorizations through the service authorization user interface.

-The service authorization interface does not allow to request service authorizations.
+The service authorization user interface does not allow to request service authorizations.

 ## Security Considerations